 How Many Types of Crabs Are There?

-Crabs are widespread, with each species having its characteristic features and adaptations.
+They are widespread, with each crab species having different types of characteristics, features and adaptations.
 Among the most notable types are:

 A very popular species of crab that is known to have sweet and tender meat, native to the Atlantic and Gulf coasts.
 In seafood cuisine, these crabs are highly sought after.